Sauron: Adaptations

-Film

-In film versions of The Lord of the Rings, Sauron has been left off-screen as "an invisible and unvisualizable antagonist" as in Ralph Bakshi's 1978 animated version, or as a disembodied Eye, as in Rankin/Bass' 1980 animated adaptation of The Return of the King.
+In early film versions of The Lord of the Rings, Sauron has been left off-screen as "an invisible and unvisualizable antagonist" as in Ralph Bakshi's 1978 animated version, or as a disembodied Eye, as in Rankin/Bass's 1980 animated adaptation of The Return of the King.

 In the 2001–2003 film trilogy directed by Peter Jackson, Sauron is voiced by Alan Howard.
 He is briefly shown as a large humanoid figure clad in spiky black armour, portrayed by Sala Baker, but appears only as the disembodied Eye throughout the rest of the storyline.
 In earlier versions of Jackson's script, Sauron does battle with Aragorn, as shown in the extended DVD version of The Lord of the Rings: The Return of the King.
 The scene was removed as too large a departure from Tolkien's text and was replaced with Aragorn fighting a troll.
 Sauron appears as the Necromancer in Jackson's The Hobbit film adaptations, where he is voiced by Benedict Cumberbatch.

-Sauron appears in the form of his eye in The Lego Batman Movie voiced by Jemaine Clement.
-He is one of the many pre-existing villains the Joker frees from the Phantom Zone to run amok in Gotham City.
+Sauron appears in the form of his eye in the 2017 The Lego Batman Movie voiced by Jemaine Clement.
+He is one of the many classic villains the Joker frees from the Phantom Zone to run amok in Gotham City.
+He features, too, in the merchandise of the Jackson films, including computer and video games.

-Television

-Sauron's rise to power in the Second Age is portrayed in the Amazon Prime prequel series The Lord of the Rings: The Rings of Power.
-He appears disguised as the non-canonical character Halbrand, played by Charlie Vickers.

-Video games

-Sauron appears in the merchandise of the Jackson films, including computer and video games.
 These include The Lord of the Rings: The Battle for Middle-earth II (where he was voiced by Fred Tatasciore), The Lord of the Rings: Tactics, and The Lord of the Rings: The Third Age.
-In the Lord of the Rings Online (LOTRO) game, he is featured as an enemy.
+In the Lord of the Rings Online game, he is featured as an enemy.

+Sauron's rise to power in the Second Age is portrayed in the Amazon prequel series The Lord of the Rings: The Rings of Power.
+He first appears disguised as the non-canonical human character Halbrand, and then in the second season as Annatar (a canonical alias of Sauron), both played by Charlie Vickers.
+The Halbrand persona was conceived to make the audience share the feeling of being deceived by Sauron, and to ensure he would not overshadow other characters.
+Afterwards, he would be allowed to function like other classic TV villains (such as Walter White or Tony Soprano), or Lucifer in John Milton's Paradise Lost.
+Vickers said he was unaware of his character's true identity until filming the third episode.
+He admitted he began to suspect when lines from John Milton's Paradise Lost, a narrative poem about the biblical story of the fall of man, were used during an audition.
+Jack Lowden portrays the character's First Age and early Second Age form in flashback in the second season premiere.
+The depiction of evil in Arda as embodied in Sauron shifts both in Tolkien's writings and in the Amazon series.
+The prequel adopts Tolkien's use of both Augustinian and Manichean attitudes to evil.